 Delicately crisp to the center, these minty meringue cookies are as light as can be.
 A simple but clever technique for "striping" the piping bag with food coloring gel creates the handsome swirls.
 In addition to the gel color, you'll need 2 disposable plastic piping bags (16-inch size) and a fine paint brush; you can get all the supplies at craft stores, specialty baking stores, and online.
 The recipe is a Yummly original created by Saura Kline.

 - 3 egg whites (large, at room temperature)

 - 1/2 tsp. cream of tartar

 - red food coloring gel

 - Line two baking sheets with parchment paper and set aside.

-- Add cream of tartar to egg whites and whip on high speed with a mixer until egg whites are frothy, 20-30 seconds.
-Continuing to beat on high speed, gradually pour in sugar over 1-1 1/2 minutes (about 1 Tbsp. every 10 seconds) until all has been added.
-Scrape inside of bowl and add vanilla and peppermint extracts.
-Whip whites on high speed, stopping to scrape bowl once or twice, until completely straight, stiff peaks form when whisk is lifted from meringue, 6-8 minutes total.
-(To check, you may need to remove the bowl and beater from the mixer, tap the meringue off of the whisk, then dip the whisk down into the meringue again.)
+- Combine the egg whites and cream of tartar in a large mixing bowl and whip on high speed until frothy, 20-30 seconds.
+Continue to beat on high speed, gradually adding the sugar over 1-1 1/2 minutes until all has been added.
+Scrape down the sides of the bowl and add the vanilla and peppermint extracts.
+Whip whites on high speed, stopping to scrape the bowl once or twice, until stiff, glossy peaks form when the whisk is lifted from meringue, 4-5 minutes total.

 Unlock full nutritional details with subscription